gihanmarasingha/autogradinglean/README.md

   `BrokenProcessPool` error when running the code in IPython / Jupyter, try running from the standard Python REPL instead.
 * If you carry out manual marking, there may be issues if you don't save the `grades.csv` file using the UTF-8 encoding.
+* The commit information in `grades.csv` (last_commit_date, last_commit_time, last_commit_author) may be incorrect if
+  the candidate commits in a way that does not cause the GitHub Classroom workflow to run.

+  For instance, you may have set up your workflow to run only when the commit alters a particular file in the repository.
+If the candidate changes the filename, the workflow won't run.

+  One workaround is to view the commit information using `git log` and make an appropriate modification to `grades.csv`.

 ## License